jebitok-dev/bt-resources/Bitcoinstory.md

 **Scenario 9**: "A friend told me to buy it in 2015.
 Downloaded a wallet but there was no buy button (didn’t know what on ramps were).
 Bought in 2019 when I came across a @CultivateCrypto video" by https://twitter.com/BitBallin

 **Scenario 10**: "I first learned about bitcoin from the Joe Rogan podcast in January 2014.
 Bought one right away.
 Long story short, I’m still standing! #bitcoin #hodl" by https://twitter.com/btcmoonguy

+**Scenario 11**: "My friend Roch passed away four+ years ago.
+I wish he was here to see how #Bitcoin is doing these days.
+He pushed me back in 2012 until I took it seriously.
+Thank you Roch RIP." by https://twitter.com/CraigShipp

+**Scenario 12**: "Thanks to that long-forgotten random person who wrote that one Medium article in 2017 that ended with, "if you liked this, feel free to throw me some Satoshis," leading me to think, "what is a satoshi?"" by https://twitter.com/daribely_